uf-mil/mil/docs/software/getting_started.md

 your username and password.
 Set these settings up to your liking, but note that having a shorter username may save you some typing in the long run.

-#### Option 1: Dual-Booting a Windows computer
+#### Option 1: Dual-booting a Windows computer

 A common choice for Windows computers is to dual-boot Linux onto them.
 This includes installing Linux right alongside your host operating system, Windows, on a separate partition on your computer's hard drive.
+If you need access to a bootable USB drive containing Ubuntu Linux, feel free to stop by the lab.

 1. If your computer uses BitLocker (also known as advanced drive encryption), you will need to disable this.
 To do this, you can usually search for "BitLocker"